lydiaPenglish/lydiaPenglish.github.io/content/project/CyChecks/index.md

 We've focused our analysis on gender because that's what's included in the public dataset.
 We realize there is likely an interplay between gender and rate (CITE article), however we are limited in our ability to address this interaction given the data we have.
 Similarly we realize that our research is considering gender as a binary and is ignoring anyone who decided to omit their gender for any reason.

-*If you're interested in some other hiccups that arose when trying to wrangle public salary data skip to the bottom... *
+_If you're interested in the hiccups of wrangling public salary data and HR department information then check out the section at the bottom_

-### What we found
+#### What we found

 Our Shiny app can be found [here](https://vanichols.shinyapps.io/myapp/)

-### Wrangling issues
+#### Wrangling issues

+You guys, this was a little bit of a doozy.
+The reason is that the salary database did not indicate any employee's department within the university.
+And while directory data in theory is public (you can google anyone to see where they work at Iowa State), that data is not easily scrape-able.
+Therefore to gain access to this data we had to wade through the backchannels of ISU HR, who were super kind and helpful in giving us the information we wanted.

+Once equipped with the necessary directory information one might think a simple join would be great, however it's not that easy...